selfcustody/krux/docs/getting-started/settings.en.md

 Choose between flash (device's internal memory) or SD card for the place where your settings will be stored.

 <div style="clear: both"></div>

+### Security
+Adjust settings that may impact your security protocols.

+#### Shutdown Time
+Set the time it takes for Krux to automatically shut down.
+This feature not only conserves your device's battery, if it has one, but also serves as an important security measure.
+If you forget your device with private keys loaded, it will shut down automatically after the set time.

+Please note that devices without batteries and power management will not shut down but will reboot instead, which is sufficient to unload private keys.

+#### Hide Mnemonics
+When "Hide Mnemonics" mode is set to "True", your device will not display private key data or backup tools when a key is loaded.
+It will only show public key information and allow signing operations.

 ### Appearance
 <img src="../../img/maixpy_m5stickv/settings-options-appearance-125.png" align="right">